frostybee/starlight-scroll-to-top/packages/starlight-scroll-to-top/README.md

 The button appears when users scroll down the page, providing an easy way to navigate back to the top of long documentation pages.

-- 🚀 Smooth scrolling option for a better user experience
+- Smooth scrolling option for a better user experience,
-- 🌓 Light and dark theme support
+- Light and dark theme support,
-- ⚙️ Highly configurable appearance and behavior
+- Highly configurable appearance and behavior,
-- 🎨 Uses Starlight's `--sl-` prefixed CSS variables for consistent styling
+- Uses Starlight's `--sl-` prefixed CSS variables for consistent styling,
-- 📱 Responsive design works on all devices
+- Responsive design works on all devices,
-- 🔧 Configurable button position (left, center, or right)
+- Configurable button position (left, center, or right),
-- 🖌️ Customizable SVG icon
+- Customizable SVG icon,
+- Optional scroll progress ring indicator,
+- Customizable progress ring colors.

 ## Installation